 To Register, Print & Mail This Flier, or complete the Form Below

-Stay Tuned for Big News About 2019!
+Stay Tuned for Big News

 In April, 2018, Nettle Creek Players brought and professional filmmaker, actor and clown Dramatic Fool Drew Richardson to Hagerstown, Indiana to conduct a week-long residency workshop with a group of high school performers.
 The result of that project included a public performance and this short film highlighting the storytelling and physical comedy skills that were the focus of the class.

 More Information About